UniversalDevicesInc-PG3/udi-poly-Airthings-Consumer/README.md

  Temperature:         ${sys.node.n004_s_2930020110.CLITEMP}
  ...
 ```
-and of course if the notificaiton is triggered by a program from a change in the sensor just replace 'n004_s_2930020110' with '#'.
+and of course if the notification is triggered by a program from a change in the sensor just replace 'n004_s_2930020110' with '#'.

 ## TODO and issues